The Variance is a statistical measure, that is commonly used across a set of values, to identify the amount that the values vary from the average.

 The VAR.P function is new to Excel 2010.
 However, this is simply an improved (slightly more accurate) version of the VARP function, which is available in earlier versions of Excel.

-Where the number arguments provide a minimum of 2 numerical values to the function.
+Where the number arguments are values or arrays of values that provide a minimum of 2 numeric values to the function.
 The maximum number of arguments that can be supplied to the VAR.P function is 254.

 Note that the Var.P function is used when calculating the variance of an entire population.
 If your data is just a sample of the population (eg. if your data set records the individual heights of a sample of UK males), you need to use the Var.S function.